horikawa-t/MindCaptioning/res/README.md

 ## Results
 - Results will be saved in this directory.
-- The decoding results can be downloaded from figshare without performing the analysis by yourself: figshare (res_featdec.zip)
-- The decoding results will be used in the text generation analysis implemented by Python.
 - ./res directory should have the following files:
 ```plaintext
 res/